 To qualify through option B, a student must meet the criteria in any three of the following four areas: mental ability, achievement, creativity, and motivation.
 In the area of mental ability, a student must score at or above the 96th percentile on a composite, appropriate partial composite, or component score on a standardized test of mental ability.
-In the area of achievement, a student must score at or above the 90th percentile on the total battery, total math, or total reading section(s) of a standardized test of creative thinking or on a standardized creativity characteristics rating scale.
+In the area of achievement, a student must score at or above the 90th percentile on the total battery, total math, or total reading section(s) of a standardized achievement test.
+In the area of creativity, a student must score at or above the 90th percentile on the total battery score of a standardized test of creative thinking or on a standardized creativity characteristics rating scale.
 In the area of motivation, a student must score at or above the 90th percentile on a standardized motivational characteristics rating scale.
 Questions regarding the Gifted Program may be addressed to the local school's gifted teacher or to the Gifted and Advanced Programs Coordinator.